ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 To enable changing the status of a Rating entity using an action the following steps are necessary:

-1. Define the action in the behavior
+1. Define the action in the behavior.
-1. Implement the action
+1. Implement the action.
 1. Add the action to the app using an annotation.

 The following listing shows the definition of the action `setStatusToCompleted` in the behavior `Z_I_Rating`.